 Troon is of historical and aesthetic significance to the City of Stonnington.
-It also has associative significance as a design by the architectural partnership of married couple John and Phyllis Murphy.

 Why is it significant?

 Troon is historically significant to the City of Stonnington as a highly intact example of the historical growth in high-rise luxury apartment blocks in Toorak in the immediate post-war years.
 Prior to this, Toorak was characterised by remnant Victorian estates that were subdivided and re-developed at the turn of the 20th century through to the interwar years.
 The widespread development of architect designed high density apartments in the post-war era continued this subdivision trend.
 This phase of development not only altered the physical character of Toorak's streetscapes, but also changed the social make-up of the suburb by encouraging more single people to live within the area.
 (Criterion A)